Do I call these Gyozas or Potstickers or Peking Ravioli?

 Meanwhile begin to mince the ginger, garlic and spring onions.
 Place those into a bowl along with the pork, sesame oil, pepper, sugar and soy sauce.

-Using either your hands or chopsticks, moving clockwise begin to mix and incorporate everything together until a paste like texture begins to form.
+Using either your hands or chopsticks, moving clockwise begin to mix and incorporate everything together until a paste-like texture begins to form.
+Leave to sit for 10 minutes

 Fold over and pinch the middle together.
 Using your thumb and index finger, starting from the one edge begin making a pleat by folding the dough over the top and pressing the pleat tightly together using the back part of your thumb and index finger.
 Make the pleats about ¼ inch apart.

-Heat oil in a large non stick pan that has a lid, over medium heat.
+Heat sesame oil in a large non-stick pan that has a lid, over medium heat.
 Once the pan is hot add in the Gyoza's pleat side up, as many as can fit without touching one another.

 Check the dumplings after 2 minutes, the wrappers should be slightly translucent.
 If so remove the lid and raise the heat slightly and continue to cook until all the liquid has been evaporated.